 There are many other leitmotifs in this opera, such as this one that Siegfried plays on his horn, which is then repeated throughout the opera in association with Siegfried as a character.

 The Siegfried opera is one of Wagner’s cycle of four epic Music Dramas called Der Ring des Nibelungen (1848-1874), and it is this four-piece cycle that is most commonly credited as the music that brought leitmotifs from being used sporadically before to being a key part of music that accompanies visual media, like film.

 Nowadays, people don’t think of Wagner when they think of musical leitmotifs.
 They think of film music, and for good reason.

 Most people don’t go to see an opera live or listen to classical music regularly.
 However, almost everybody in their life has seen a movie, and more often than not, those movies have music with them, and that music uses leitmotifs.

 For example, whenever Luke (or others) uses the force in the Star Wars movies, a specific piece of music plays, called the “Force” theme.

 And whenever Darth Vader shows up on screen or is mentioned, in the same movies, the “Imperial March” melody plays:

 John Williams, the composer who wrote the music for all of the Star Wars films, has many, many famous leitmotifs that he has written throughout his career.

-Here is Hedwig’s Theme from the Harry Potter movies, that is almost as famous as the main character himself although it was written originally as a leitmotif for the owl Hedwig.
+Here is Hedwig’s Theme from the Harry Potter movies, which is almost as famous as the main character himself, although it was written originally as a leitmotif for the owl Hedwig.